 83-year-old man killed while cutting down tree at Covington home

-COVINGTON - A man who was cutting a tree down at his home on Sunday was killed when the branch fell.
+COVINGTON - A man who was cutting a tree down at his home on Sunday was killed when the tree fell and hit him.

 According to the St. Tammany Parish Coroner, 83-year-old Thomas Baudean was working in his yard on Landmark Lane in Covington.

-The coroner said Baudean died of blunt-force injuries when the tree he was cutting fell on him.
+The coroner said Baudean died of blunt-force injuries when the tree he was cutting fell.

 Trending News